What is Wealth Management?

 By contrast, wealth management is the process of coordinating a client’s financial planning goals and objectives with a portfolio strategy best suited to achieve them.
 Clients typically allocate the majority of their assets to a wealth manager and delegate the responsibility for ongoing asset allocation and manager selection decisions to the wealth manager.
 In addition, wealth managers typically advise on all aspects of the client’s financial plan.

 No, we don’t sell insurance, stocks, annuities, or any other investment vehicle.
+We act as a fiduciary, always putting our clients’ needs ahead of our own profitability, and take no commissions or incentives, and sell no products.
 We provide a fee-based advisory service, and strive to be free from any conflicts of interest or behind-the-scenes motivations.

 Personal financial planning is a process of making decisions about all areas of your financial life.
 The process includes gathering information about your assets, liabilities, spending, and income; discussing and identifying goals and objectives; modeling and presenting financial solutions; then implementing the plan using either tax and legal strategies or investment and risk management recommendations.